-I would like to express appreciation to the outgoing Chairman Mr Andrew Whitechurch and to the remaining Board members for their contribution over the last 12 months as they continue the provision of quality and affordable housing across rural and remote Western Australia.
+I would like to express appreciation to the Board members for their contribution over the last 12 months as they continue the provision of quality and affordable housing across rural and remote Western Australia.

-I would also like to acknowledge the CEO and staff of Keystart Home Loans for their efforts throughout the past year and look forward to an equally successful and productive 2013-14.
+I would also like to acknowledge the CEO and staff of Keystart Home Loans for their efforts throughout the past year and look forward to an equally successful and productive 2014-15.

-Mr Jason Berry Country Housing Authority Chairman
+Country Housing Authority

+Chairman